What Are Managed Forex Accounts? (2026 Guide)

 Quick Summary

 Managed forex accounts are professionally traded investment profiles that identify profitable currency opportunities for passive participants.
 These accounts utilize Limited Power of Attorney (LPOA) to grant managers trading rights while investors retain total control over their capital.
-In 2026, the global managed FX sector reached $850 billion in assets under management (AUM) due to increased demand for non-correlated returns.
+Demand for these accounts tracks appetite for returns that do not move with equity portfolios, which is why interest tends to rise when correlations across mainstream assets tighten.

 Managed forex accounts identify the gap between institutional expertise and retail capital by allowing individual investors to replicate the strategies of veteran fund managers.
 This framework provides access to sophisticated algorithmic and discretionary models that are typically reserved for high-net-worth individuals.
 It serves as a primary tool for portfolio diversification in the modern financial landscape.